I. Outlook

 - EOS EVM Mainnet Launch

 The EOS Network Foundation successfully launched its EVM mainnet on April 14, aiming to combine its performance with Ethereum compatibility.
-The EOS EVM's throughput exceeds 800 swaps per second, three times that of Solana and 25 times that of Avalanche, providing developers with an efficient development platform.
+The EOS EVM's throughput exceeds 800 swaps per second, three times faster than Solana and 25 times faster than Avalanche, providing developers with an efficient development platform.

 - Polkadot 2025 Roadmap Release